Esmé Weijun Wang

 Esmé Weijun Wang is an American writer.
 She is the author of The Border of Paradise (2016) and The Collected Schizophrenias (2019).
 She is the recipient of a Whiting Award and in 2017, Granta Magazine named her to its decennial list of the Best of Young American Novelists.

 Early life and education

 Wang was born to a Taiwanese American immigrant family in the Midwest.
-Wang initially attended Yale University but transferred to Stanford University, from which she graduated in 2006.
-She received her MFA degree from the University of Michigan, and her thesis became the basis for a chapter in her first novel.
+After high school, she initially attended Yale University as an undergraduate but transferred to Stanford University, where she graduated with a bachelor's degree in 2006.
+She then earned a Master of Fine Arts (M.F.A.) degree from the University of Michigan.
+Her master's thesis became the basis for a chapter in her first novel.